kldvp/shopnow-sp/README.md

   - There are no conditions defined because if user can read items, they can update order items too.
 - Shop Admin will have delete access to delete order items
 - Doctors will have read access to see medical orders

+## Business Rules

+- SetDefaultValues
+  - Set a default value for the *_full_details_* field if not provided by the user.
+- SetCancelReason
+  - Set the reject comment in the *_cancel_reason_* field if the approver rejects the order.

+## Script includes

+- CartUtils (client callable)
+- GetCartItemCount (on demand)

+## UI Actions

+Overrided default functionalities of Submit & Update buttons

+- Add product (default override)
+- Update product (default override)

+## Scheduled scripts

+- Process Orders
+  - Execute every 2 mins and process orders placed 5 mins ago
+  - Replicate actual order processing by changing status from
+    - Processing -> Shipping
+    - Shipping -> Delivered
+  - Process all orders placed by users
+    - books, groceries & medicine orders status will be changed every 5 mins
+    - electronics orders status will be changed every 8 mins
+    - clothes, furniture & others orders status will be changed every 10 mins

 ## Applicaton Menus & Modules